Chart Color Schemes

 The educational profile of Rangeville exceeds national averages, with above-average qualification levels and academic performance metrics

-Rangeville's educational attainment is notably high: 34.3% of residents aged 15 and above have university qualifications, compared to 20.6% in the rest of Queensland and 23.1% in the SA3 area.
-Bachelor degrees are most common at 22.5%, followed by postgraduate qualifications (8.0%) and graduate diplomas (3.8%).
-Vocational credentials are also prevalent, with 31.7% of residents holding such qualifications, including advanced diplomas (10.7%) and certificates (21.0%).
-Educational participation is high, with 28.3% of residents currently enrolled in formal education: 9.4% in secondary education, 9.3% in primary education, and 4.5% pursuing tertiary education.
+Rangeville's educational attainment notably exceeds broader benchmarks.
+Among residents aged 15+, 34.3% possess university qualifications, compared to 20.6% in the rest of Queensland and 23.1% in the SA3 area.
+Bachelor degrees are most prevalent at 22.5%, followed by postgraduate qualifications (8.0%) and graduate diplomas (3.8%).
+Vocational credentials are also prominent, with 31.7% of residents aged 15+ holding them - advanced diplomas account for 10.7% and certificates for 21.0%.

-Educational participation is notably high, with 28.3% of residents currently enrolled in formal education.
+Educational participation is high, with 28.3% of residents currently enrolled in formal education.
 This includes 9.4% in secondary education, 9.3% in primary education, and 4.5% pursuing tertiary education.

 Frequently Asked Questions - Education